Published:

 In This Article

-It’s no secret that the housing market across the country is sizzling hot right now.
-And certain parts of the country are particularly hot, including parts though the Pacific Northwest in Washington State, Idaho, Oregon, and Colorado.
+Housing market conditions can vary across the country, including in parts of the Pacific Northwest in Washington State, Idaho, Oregon, and Colorado.

 Assess Your Budget